It is possible to access lower level APIs directly, but this is not recommended without first discussing your needs with a Learnosity expert.

-Specialised APIs deliver authoring, assessment and analytics capabilities.
-Data API provides programmatic access to authored content and assessment data.
+APIs to deliver authoring, assessment and analytics capabilities.

 Learnosity Author Site

 Learnosity’s Author Site is a standalone portal for creating assessment content.
 It is the right solution It is great for organisations who don’t have an existing Content Management System (CMS) or those who want an off-the-shelf solution for rapid implementation.
 It works well for content teams that use lightweight and flexible author workflows.
 Author Site implements Author API.

 Author API provides tools to browse, search, edit and preview Questions, Items and Activities.
 It can be embedded into web pages or an existing Content Management System.
 Developers can use hooks, events and public methods to reconfigure the views, and build a tightly integrated experience for building assessment content.
 By default, Author API content is stored in your Learnosity Item bank and is automatically accessible using the assessment and analytics APIs.

 Question Editor API is the WYSIWYG editor used by Author API for building Questions in a browser, presenting a live preview of Questions as they're authored.
 It should be accessed through Author API, but can be accessed directly (usually as a workaround).
 You should talk to Learnosity if considering calling Question Editor API directly.